BrokerGPT2025/BrokerGPT/memory-bank/techContext.md

 ## Tooling & Configs
 - Uses Cursor, Windsurf, RooCode for AI-driven coding
 - AI must follow all brokerGPT/memory-bank files
 - Jest/Pytest test suites required per feature
+- **BrowserGym**: Identified as a research framework, not suitable for production use in this project.
+Do not install or attempt to use.